sca075/mqtt_vacuum_camera/docs/obstacles_detection.md

 # Obstacle Detection and Image Processing

 ## Overview
 The Obstacle Detection and Image Processing feature allows users to visualize obstacles detected by their vacuum directly in Home Assistant.
-This feature is designed for vacuums supporting the `ObstacleImagesCapability` and enables a dynamic experience by switching between map and obstacle views.
+This feature is designed for vacuums supporting Obstacles and the `ObstacleImagesCapability` and enables a dynamic experience by switching between map and obstacle views (if the vacuum support it).

 ## Key Features
-- **Dynamic Obstacle Interaction**:
+- **Dynamic ObstacleImages Interaction**:
     - Click on detected obstacles in the map view to display their corresponding images.
     - Switch back to the map view by clicking anywhere on the obstacle image.